Story Time (Online) – Going to the Beach

 Welcome to story time.
-Today’s theme is all about paint!
-Let’s get started with a song!
+Today’s theme is all about wishes!
+Let’s get started with our Hello Song!

 The itsy-bitsy spider,